Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Home > Our services > West Heath House

-The people we support are actively involved in reviewing their progress against agreed outcomes, and we promote the involvement of families in the rehabilitation process.
-Home leave is encouraged wherever possible.
+The people we support are actively involved in reviewing their progress.
+We promote the involvement of families as part of the rehabilitation process, and home leave is encouraged wherever possible.

-In addition to the main bedrooms on unit, there are four flats (on unit) which are used for assessing independence of the people we support.
+In addition to our main residential accommodation, we have four flats which are used to assess the independence of the people we support.

 Access to the wider community forms an integral part of the rehabilitation journey.
-West Heath House’s proximity to shopping, coffee shops, and train stations makes it ideally situated for communal integration.
-The service also has access to culture, green spaces, and places of worship.
+West Heath House is close to local shops, coffee shops, and train stations, making it ideal for communal integration.
+Our service also has access to culture, green spaces, and places of worship.

 Please read our latest outcomes report about the positive outcomes we achieve for people with brain injury.